-Vintage snowmobiles from that era suggested premix ratios ranging from 20:1 to 40:1.
+Vintage snowmobiles and motorcycles from that era suggested premix ratios ranging from 20:1 to 40:1.
 Conventional 2-stroke oils from the 70’s would have a fraction of the film strength of today’s sophisticated synthetic 2-stroke oils.
-Anyone who rode snowmobiles back in those days remembers the notoriously smoky exhaust.
+Anyone who rode snowmobiles back in those days remembers the clouds of smoky exhaust.
 A larger volume of oil had to added to the fuel to provide adequate engine protection.

 AMSOIL 2-Stroke Oil Choices For Vintage Snowmobiles

 If you looking for an AMSOIL synthetic 2-cycle oil for your classic sled, we’ve got two candidates.

 AMSOIL Synthetic 2-Stroke Injector Oil is a value-priced synthetic that offers big features at a better price than many conventional and semi-syn 2-cycle oils.
 This product offers clean burning performance, low-smoke and exceptional wear protection.
 Synthetic 2-Stroke Injector Oil is also versatile as it can be used in snowmobiles or outboard engines.
 Ideal for either premix or oil injection systems.